-Short answer: No. If you are using a good quality epilator the right way, epilators should NOT cause ingrown hairs.
+Short answer: No. If you are using a high quality epilator the right way, epilators should NOT cause ingrown hairs.

 Sometimes hair breaks at the surface of the skin instead of being pulled out.
 You may think that the epilator is removing hair and not the notice the difference.
 But it will grow out quickly like as if you had shaved instead of waxed.

 These hairs were pulled at by your epilator but broke before they could be yanked out.
 Because they were pulled and then broken, they are more likely to curl inward and cause an ingrown hair.
 So why does this happen?

 First, you may not be pulling your skin taut before passing over it with your epilator.
 The epilator is not able to grab the hair near its root to pull it out completely and instead grabs the hair shaft midway and ends up breaking it.
 So what can do you do to prevent this?

 Make sure your epilator head is as flat as possible on your skin so that it can grab the hair close to the root and remove it.
 In areas such as your arm pit or your upper thighs, use one hand to pull the skin tight and then epilate.
 If these areas are especially sensitive, check out our tips for less painful epilation.

 This brings us to our second reason.
 Sometimes, when we first start epilation, the pain is intimidating.
 If you’re starting out and it hurts, you may be afraid to press the epilator head flat on your skin.
 The epilator will feel less painful when it is only breaking hairs halfway and more painful when you’re pulling the hairs out by your roots.
 So you may only be skimming the skin surface, only breaking hairs… and ending up with a lot ingrown hairs.